 For breastfeeding moms, oats lactation cookies work great to establish good milk supply during the first several weeks after birth.
 Also, you can get ready-to-use lactation bites and put it in your hospital bag for a smooth breastfeeding experience.

 Eggs are an exceptionally nutritious source of proteins and essentials vitamins.
 Pediatrics recommend eating boiled eggs that could significantly improve milk supply for a breastfeeding mom.
-Ideally, eating two boiled eggs in breakfast, or in any other form is a good amount of protein for internal healing.
+In addition to that, eating two boiled eggs for breakfast daily is beneficial for internal healing after C-section or vaginal delivery.

 4. Iron Rich food | Red Meat and Green leafy vegetables